flame-engine/flame/CONTRIBUTING.md

 ## New Features
 * If you'd like to add a feature to the library that doesn't already exist, feel free to describe the feature in a new [Github issues](https://github.com/flame-engine/flame/issues/new).
+  * You can also join us on [Discord](https://discord.gg/pxrBmy4) to discuss some initials thoughts.
 * Issues that have been identified as a feature request will be labelled "feature".
 * If you'd like to implement the new feature, please wait for feedback from the project maintainers before spending too much time writing the code.
 In some cases, enhancements may not align well with the project objectives at the time.
 * Implement your code and please read the [How To](#how-to) and [Development Guidelines](#development-guidelines).
-* Also update the example and documentation where needed.
+* Also update the examples and documentation where needed.

 ## Documentation & Miscellaneous
 * If you think the documentation could be clearer, or you have an alternative implementation of something that may have more advantages, we would love to hear it.